-Even though Liechtenstein is not considered a big state and lacks the natural resources, it managed to develop an industrialized economy with many incentives for the foreign and domestic investors.
-It has a strong a well-developed economy and GDP (gross domestic product) of $141,100 per capita, which places Liechtenstein on the second place in the world.
+Even though Liechtenstein is not considered a big state and lacks the natural resources, it managed to develop an industrialized economy with many incentives for foreign and domestic investors.
+It has a strong a well-developed economy and GDP (gross domestic product) of $141,100 per capita, which ranks Liechtenstein on the second place in the world.

 Especially the small businesses are highly developed and encouraged by the authorities.
 Since 2011, a corporate tax of 12.5% was introduced and it’s considered one of the smallest in Europe.
 No withholding tax is required for dividends paid to a foreign company.

+This small country is the host of over 4,000 companies and has a population of around 37,000 inhabitants.
 If you are interested in setting up a company in Liechtenstein or other company formation services, you may contact our specialists in company incorporation.
-They can put you in touch with other company formation specialists in other countries, such as Kazakhstan, Bahrain, Cayman Islands etc., if you are interested in company formation services.
+They can also put you in touch with other company formation specialists in other countries, such as Bahrain, Cayman Islands etc. if you are interested in company formation services.